 Divorce trials involve highly personal topics, like personal finances, medical issues, adultery, and sexual activity.
 Most people would rather not have to testify about these topics in front of other people in an open courtroom.
 If you settle your case, you will have much greater privacy.

 Ways to Settle the Issues Remaining in Your Divorce

 Divorce settlements aren’t always as challenging as people think.
 Often, both spouses are ready to move on, so they are able to think rationally, control their emotions, and be reasonably fair.
 Here are a few suggestions on ways that you and your soon-to-be former spouse might try to resolve the disputed issues in your divorce:

 - Ask your lawyer to negotiate with the other side

 - See if the attorneys can get guidance from the judge

 - Use a mediator

-The attorneys at The Law Offices of Charlotte Christian and Associates will be with you every step of the divorce process.
+The attorneys at Charlotte Christian Law will be with you every step of the divorce process.
 You can call us today to find out how we can help you.